rrutt/RailWorld/README.md

 License details are available in this repository in the file **gpl.txt**

+### Running RailWorld

+Download the **RailWorld.jar** file.

+Then use this command line in a Windows Command Prompt or Linux Terminal window:

+    java -jar RailWorld.jar

+Depending on how Java is installed on your computer, you may be able to simply double-click on the **JavaWorld.jar** file on a file explorer windo,

 ### Track Maps

 The original set of RailWorld maps are available at this web site: <https://www.kolls.net/railworld/maps/>